Learn what to bring for your first meeting with an Atlanta workers’ compensation lawyer

 State Board of Workers’ Compensation forms

 All of these documents provide information regarding the insurance company, their positions on certain matters and even, in some instances, the legal grounds the insurance company is using to deny your claim.
-Additionally, these forms help us to understand which statute of limitations may apply in your case.

 Work status report and other medical records